limaflucas/TerraSLAM/README.md

 ## Instructions
 This is a complete self-contained project.
 It already has all dependencies required to run, needing just a few steps to assure the proper configuration.

-### Confiring the Webots emulator
+### Configuring the Webots simulator
-1. Open your Webots emulator
+1. Open your Webots simulator
 2. Open Preferences > Python command
 3. Replace the existing information to: path/to/project/root/TerraSLAM/controllers/venv/bin/python
 4. Press OK